thomaspernet/DataAnalysisPy/README.md

 There are three arguments (the other one are details later):

--   dataframe: Define the dataframe to use
+-   data frame: Define the data frame to use
 -   automatic: Automatically populates the dropdown menu
 -   Date: Define the Date variable (optional)
 -   cdr: Configuration object to communicate with Google Drive (optional)